If you would like to help us in our campaign to save Alton station's historic footbridge, here are the things you can do

 Some members of the public have questioned why the bridge needed to be removed at all.
 We soon established that making repairs over a working railway is very very expensive, requiring trains to cease whilst work is undertaken and the contractors have to be Network Rail approved.
 It is therefore desirable to remove the bridge, so the argument has been to do so in a way that safeguards the structure for future restoration.

 We were able to receive funding from the Railway Heritage Trust to cover the removal costs, but we now need more to allow us to restore and replace the bridge.
 Our online Just Giving crowdfunding campaign has been a great success and if you can, we encourage you to donate through this website.
 Your donations, along with grants from our District Council and the Railway Heritage Trust, have allowed us to commission two engineering companies to produce reports for us and to cover the 'extra over' costs of the bridge removal and transport to its storage site.

 We have been extremely patient over the five years since we first started negotiations with Network Rail, but it has been hard work getting support for our project.
-It would appear that Network Rail may be having a change of heart, which is a good thing, and one can only hope that this will lead to a successful outcome.
+The campaigning has led to Network Rail having a change of heart, so one can only hope that this will lead to a successful outcome.